maruhanpark/mybook/_pages/JDS_XM.md

 ### View customer journey widget on an Agent desktop

 1. Login as an Agent into Agent Desktop.
-Ensure the desktop layout of Agent's Team has JDS Widget configured in previous steps
+Ensure that `desktop layout` of Agent's Team has `JDS Widget` configured in previous steps

-2. On Accepting an incoming request CJDS Widget will appear in the desktop.
+2. On Accepting an incoming request `CJDS Widget` will appear in the desktop.

 The widget displays insights such as the number of times the customer has called or was contacted across all channels during a given duration.
-It also displays the channel history with wrap-up code, queue name, agent ID, and so on, and customizable event history such as third-party events and custom icons.
+It also displays the journey history with `wrap-up code`, `queue name`, `agent ID`, and so on, and customizable event history such as third-party events and custom icons.

-The progressive profile allows for alignment of different phone numbers and emails under one profile, ensuring accurate and comprehensive interaction data.
+The `progressive profile` allows for alignment of different phone numbers and emails under one profile, ensuring accurate and comprehensive interaction data.

 ![JDSWidgetDesktop](/assets/images/JDS/jds_desktop_widget.gif)